After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 What can the DACH audience expect?

-The EU study on the use of subtitles also states: In Germany, dubbing is the rulesubtitles are the exception.
+The EU study on the use of subtitles also notes that in Germany, dubbing is the rule, while subtitles are the exception.
 (Publications Office of the EU)

 Summarized: Fiction (cinema/series) → mostly dubbed version.
 Documentary/reportage/interview → more often voice-over and/or subtitles.